The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Boundedness, non-atomicity, and hypergraph ideals

 Drewnowski and \L uczak \cite[Theorem 4.1]{DL08ii} proved that if an lsc submeasure $\varphi$ on $\omega$ is such that $\lL\sub\exh(\varphi)$, then the core $\varphi^\bullet$ is strongly non-atomic.
 Since $\conv\le_K\lL$ (by \cite[Lemma 3.2]{KN17} and \cite[page 57]{MA09}), the combination of Corollaries \ref{cor:tot_bnded_full_char} and \ref{cor:tot_bnded_full_char2} provides a generalization of the latter fact: if an lsc submeasure $\varphi$ on $\omega$ is such that $\conv\le_K\exh(\varphi)$, then $\varphi^\bullet$ is strongly non-atomic. \end{remark}

 It was proved in \cite{Stu07} that every ideal on $\omega$ with (NPP) has the Nikodym property, the converse however does not hold---in the next section we provide an example of an ideal which has the Nikodym property but not (NPP), see Corollary \ref{cor:nikodym_no_npp}.
-Below we show that an ideal with (SNPP) has (LGBPs), which, by \cite[Proposition 2.2]{DFP96}, is also a property stronger than the Nikodym property).
+Below we show that an ideal with (SNPP) has (LGBPl).